-Grandpa Oil Based Sharpie Mug Gift
+Oil Based Sharpie Mug Gift Method

 I headed to Wilkinson’s to buy a cheap mug and brought some oil based Sharpies from Amazon.
-I was intrigued to see if the oil based ones actually work, having known from first hand experience that normal Sharpies wash off – we got a lovely personalised reindeer plate for Monkey as a gift and it came out of the dishwasher spotless and reindeerless!
+I was intrigued to see if the oil based ones actually work.
+Having known from first hand experience that normal Sharpies wash off.
+We got a lovely personalised reindeer plate for Monkey as a gift and it came out of the dishwasher spotless and reindeerless!

 I used masking tape to mark out the letters, cutting them out was probably the hardest part of this craft activity.
-I wasn’t too worried about getting the letters identical as I wanted to look like a handmade gift.
+Although I wasn’t too worried about getting the letters identical as I wanted to look like a handmade gift.
 But if you do want perfection then you could use craft stickers.
 I also opted for masking tape because I wanted something that was as smooth as possible against the ceramic.

 The ink that came out was really vibrant and went on so easily, it was just like paint but in a pen.
 One warning is that the colours don’t blend very well, so if you scribble over one colour with another it will do just that.
 The next step was to remove the masking tape, which I did almost straight away.

 I am not brave enough to put it in the dishwasher and will be recommending hand wash only!
-Monkey really enjoyed it and its also a really quick craft (which held his attention span), so I can see family members getting various pieces of crockery going forward…
+Monkey really enjoyed it and its also a really quick craft.
+Which held his attention span, so I can see family members getting various pieces of crockery going forward…

 Update – May 2015